cmstead/JFP/README.md

 - [x] always - returns a function which always returns the same value -- similar to j.partial(j.identity, value)
 - [x] empty - accepts type string, returns initialized, empty value of type specified by type string, with no string, empty returns null
 - [x] isMultipleOf - verifies value is multiple of a number
+- [x] composePredicate - takes a list of predicate functions and applies them to a value, returning a boolean, optional combinator allows for and/or combination behavior selection; default behavior is "and"
 - [x] Assorted updates and enhancements
     - Updated shortCircuit to act on an typeString
     - Updated merge function to reduce verbosity and improve stability